 Evidence of texting can put pressure on the driver’s insurance company to settle the claim in your favor without the need to go to trial.
 However, you can expect the insurer and the defense lawyer to argue that texting did not cause the crash or that it played only a minor role.
 You need to have a resourceful auto accident attorney to make skillful use of the available evidence.

 The injury attorneys of Largey Law Firm are experienced in gathering evidence to prove distracted driving and other types of fault for a car crash.
 We help accident victims pursue the full compensation they deserve.
-Call 352-253-0456 or contact us online for a free consultation.
+Contact us online for a free consultation.
 Our offices are in Clermont, Tavares and Inverness.